|To find details about my new book on the Titanic crew's return to England and the tales they told about their experiences, please look here|

 One very early release of material was a sonar view of the bow section.
 It showed that the foremast, which had become fractured into an L-shape about 2004, was still in place.
 I had thought that it had long ago snapped and fallen either off the ship or into one of the nearby cavernous cargo holds.
 I was pleased to have been proven wrong.
 Inspection of the remainder of the image showed no massive signs of collapse in 5 years.

-But then, as I have reported in an earlier blog, the aims of the expedition became unravelled thanks to the efforts of Hurricane Danielle and Earl, and then Igor.
+But then, as was widely reported at the time, the aims of the expedition became unravelled thanks to the efforts of Hurricane Danielle and Earl, and then Igor.
 The Jean Charcot scurried back to port and sat impotently there for days and days before a safe window of opportunity emerged and the vessel made its way back to the wreck.

 Obviously keeping the prime of material back for itself and its 2012 documentary, I have felt as though Titanic